 Physiotherapists who have done their degree or been registered to practice in the four above mentioned countries.

-Plus, you must have either completed your qualifying degree within the past 3 years, have been actively practicing within the past 3 years, or provide evidence that you have been a university physiotherapy student during the 3 years prior to application (which I assume accounts for those undertaking postgraduate study).
+Plus, you must be able to demonstrate recency of experience by having either completed your qualifying degree within the past 3 years, have been actively practicing within the past 3 years, or provide evidence that you have been a university physiotherapy student during the 3 years prior to application (which I assume accounts for those undertaking postgraduate study).

 Before I apply, what will I need?

-Firstly, access to the Guidance Notes, which you should download from the PNZ website and follow closely!
+Firstly, access to the Guidance Notes, which you should download from the PBNZ website and follow closely!

 Secondly, be prepared to sit a few online courses and acquire some certified copies of documents.
 The things you’ll need to have ready: